reeshabhkumarranjan/timetable-easy-download/README.md

 What you need to do:
 1. Make sure you have Python 3 (and add it in system path).
+2. In my batch file, I have used a ```python3 location\to\python\file```.
+You might have different PATH name for the Python 3 executable file.
+Please make sure you modify this particular line of the batch file.
-2. Install pyPdf2 [```pip install pyPdf2```]
+3. Install pyPdf2 [```pip install pyPdf2```]
-3. Change the address given in timetable.bat file.
+4. Change the address given in timetable.bat file.
-4. Change the hardcoded values (url, addresses) if required.
+5. Change the hardcoded values (url, addresses) if required.
-5. Add the timetable.bat file in system path.
+6. Add the timetable.bat file in system path.

 NOTE: The timetable will be created in the folder you open your cmd window to run ```timetable``` command.